JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_1.md

 ## First Australian Urantia Book Booth

-The Perth Study Group wishes to announce the first Australian URANTIA Book Booth at the 1987 Matilda Festival, Perry Lakes Parkland — Friday $23 r d$ to Monday 26th of January.
+The Perth Study Group wishes to announce the first Australian URANTIA Book Booth at the 1987 Matilda Festival, Perry Lakes Parkland — Friday 23rd to Monday 26th of January.

 The Perth Study Group, es the organizer of _The URANTIA Book_ Booth, will occupy a 15 x 15 feet tent in the festival's Squatter's Square; an area devoted to... “community, hobby, collector's, museums, tourists, sporting, educational, spiritual, and philosophical groups and displays.”